arushirai1/arushirai1.github.io/index.md

 ### Week Two

-This week I had read three papers

-- TPDS 61: Utilization and Predictabilit in Scheduling in the IBM SP2 with Backfilling
+This week I had read three papers: Utilization and Predictability in Scheduling in the IBM SP2 with Backfilling (TPDS 61), Improving Batch Scheduling on Blue Gene/Q by relaxing 5D Torus Network Allocation Constraints (IPDPS 15), and Experience and Practice of Batch Scheduling on Leadership Supercomputers at Argonne.
+The main focus of this week was exploring scheduling techniques and finally knowing the scheduling policy in use at Argonne.

-	- to create a more stable and predictable scheduling system through conservative backfilling.
-It argues that agressive (EASY) backfilling does not improve predictability because jobs behind the first job can hypothetically have an indefinate wait-time.
-When a previous jobs terminate earlier than expected, you retain the originl schedule but compress it.
-This point is important because a combination or a form of this method could be used with the dragonfly network where the estimated run time is highly unpredicatable.
+The first paper, TPDS 61 was published over 20 years ago and aims to create a more stable and predictable scheduling system through conservative backfilling.
+It argues that agressive (EASY) backfilling does not improve predictability because jobs behind the first job can hypothetically have an indefinite wait-time.
+When a running job terminates earlier than expected, you retain the originl schedule but compress it. **This point is important because a combination or a form of this method could be used with the dragonfly network where the estimated run time is highly unpredicatable.**

-- IPDPS 15: Improving Batch Scheduling on Blue Gene/Q by relaxing 5D Torus Network Allocation Constraints
-	- The purpose of this paper is to figure out ways to externally allocate network resources to applications.
-MeshSched and CFCA (Contention-free and communication aware)
+The second paper, IPDPS 15 describes a couple of allocation mechanisms to externally allocate network resources to applications: MeshSched and CFCA (Contention-free and communication aware.

-The last paper puts all of these concepts and the previous one together to show how they all form Cobalt.

-This has helped my understand of Cobalt because

-I have also been exploring the Cobalt code base
-	- understand the

-alongside reading the code I am refreshing and adding to my knowledge of Python
+I have also been exploring the Cobalt code base and alongside reading the code I am refreshing and adding to my knowledge of Python.

-I hope to do explore the following idea in the next week:

--
--

-this is an area I see room for improvement.
+The final paper explores some challenges that are present moving forward in Argonne:

+1. For some data collection instruments, having on demand computation capabilities would be helpful.
+	Explore task-switching/time-sharing techniques to satisfy this immediate demand.
+2. How to prepare the parallel machines at Argonne to deal with queue depth of millions, because of pushes by the government for  HTC workload support.